sahmotamedi/Write_OCT_VOL/README.md

 The Write_OCT_VOL might be useful if someone wants to modify OCT images or their information (cropping images, changing the segmetation, etc) and afterwards save them again in the .vol format.

-In this repository, I have also included a MATLAB code to read *.vol files, which was originally writen by Radim Kolar, Brno University, Czech Republic, modified by Markus Mayer, Pattern Recognition Lab, University of Erlangen-Nuremberg, and modified by me, Seyedamirhosein Motamedi from Charité - University Medicine Berlin.

 ## Usage

 To run this code, MATLAB R2012b or later is needed, without the need to install any additional MATLAB Toolboxes.
 An instruction on how to call the write_vol function in MATLAB and more details about this fuction are provided at the beginning of the write_vol.m file.